HistoricalChristianFaith/Writings-Database/Unknown/Didache.md

 ### Chapter 13.
 Support of Prophets

 But every true prophet that wills to abide among you is worthy of his support.
 So also a true teacher is himself worthy, as the workman, of his support.
-[Matthew 10:10; cf. [Luke 10:7] Every first-fruit, therefore, of the products of wine-press and threshing-floor, of oxen and of sheep, you shall take and give to the prophets, for they are your high priests.
+[Matthew 10:10, Luke 10:7] Every first-fruit, therefore, of the products of wine-press and threshing-floor, of oxen and of sheep, you shall take and give to the prophets, for they are your high priests.
 But if you have not a prophet, give it to the poor.
 If you make a batch of dough, take the first-fruit and give according to the commandment.
 So also when you open a jar of wine or of oil, take the first-fruit and give it to the prophets; and of money (silver) and clothing and every possession, take the first-fruit, as it may seem good to you, and give according to the commandment.

 ### Chapter 14.
 Christian Assembly on the Lord's Day